 Saliva does not clot like other bio-fluids (i.e., blood)

 Saliva samples can be stored for a longer time than other bio-fluids

-Although experts say that a blood test provides more accurate results, a saliva test can be used to identify many substances and many biomarkers of disease.
+Although research scientists say that a blood test provides more accurate results, a saliva test can be used to identify many substances and many biomarkers of disease.
 To provide the level of accuracy and specificity that research scientists require, saliva samples can be processed using more advanced equipment and special reagents.

 Where is Saliva Sampling Applicable?

 Saliva sampling is applicable in several research areas, as follows:

 Infectious Disease Screening

 When studying COVID-19 illness during the coronavirus pandemic, researchers realized that using saliva samples was a viable approach.
 The viral load is often higher in saliva than it is in other bio-fluids, such as in nasopharyngeal mucus.